Palazzo Boncompagni, historic building in Bologna

 In 1575, Jubilee Year, Pope Gregory XIII Boncompagni commissioned, as evidence of affection for his hometown, a fresco depicting the map of Bologna, located in the Hall of the same name in the heart of the Apostolic Palaces, between the Pope's private apartments and offices of the Secretariat of State: among all, the only non-religious building that appears with a golden roof, it is Palazzo Boncompagni.

-Services: events location and weddings a Bologna
+Services: location for events and weddings in Bologna

 Palazzo Boncompagni It is an exclusive location for events planning, in a prestigious historic residence in the historic center of Bologna.
 The 'Sala del Papa' can be dedicated to special and exclusive events such as conferences, conferences, business dinners, private parties (even until late evening).